(and where I stand)

 Born in Lancashire, England, Jason has been a professional editorial photographer for 30 years, his work appearing in UK magazines and beyond.
 Over the decades he has built a reputation as a photographer who can portray the intimate spirit of nature and the land through his work.
 He has recently begun to bring this aspect of his craft to the fore as he steps more fully into fine art photography, visual storytelling and sequenced bodies of work.

-He began selling his images to magazines before leaving school and took manual jobs after graduation from Secondary School to fund his photographic development.
-Before long he had progressed from shooting for Lancashire Life and other regional titles to working on assignment for the UKs most prestigious publications including Country Life, BBC Wildlife, Gardeners World, Reader’s Digest and Country Living.
+He began selling his images to magazines before leaving education and took manual jobs after graduation from secondary school to fund his photographic development.
+Before long he had progressed from shooting for Lancashire Life and other regional titles to working on assignment for some of the UK's most prestigious publications including Country Life, BBC Wildlife, Gardeners World, Reader’s Digest and Country Living.

-Throughout this time he continued building a library of stock photographs covering nature, the British countryside and the environment and became a regular writer for photographic journals.
+Throughout this time he continued to build a library of stock photographs covering nature, the British countryside and the environment and became a regular writer for photographic journals.
 He is currently represented by Alamy, Nature Picture Library, Photoshelter, Gap and Getty.